Unlocking the Power of Magnesium: A Key to Women's Health During Perimenopause & Menopause

 Hot flashes and night sweats exacerbated by stress

-If you identify with multiple symptoms from this list, you may benefit from increased magnesium intake.
+If you identify with multiple symptoms from this list, it may be worthwhile to explore magnesium intake and overall nutritional status with a qualified practitioner.

 Magnesium Citrate – Highly bioavailable and commonly used for constipation relief and muscle relaxation.
 Great for women struggling with sluggish digestion and bloating.